 Personalization in the eCommerce industry is remodeling the shopping experience according to an individual customer's pain points, needs, preferences, and tastes.
 For example, they can show recently viewed products, run an automated personalized email campaign, or create a personalized product list.

 We can also translate it as the strategy of personalizing the online shopping experience by dynamically or actively showing content, whether it be campaigns, brands, or products, to customers.
 This depends on their click-through, browsing behavior, purchase history, etc.

-Personalization was a part of the eCommerce industry before the implementation of AI.
+Personalization was a part of the industry long before the implementation of AI-powered eCommerce.
 However, now, computers can now crunch big bites of data that enable optimization and real-time analytics. eCommerce stores have hundreds of thousands of products and, correspondingly, many, many customers regularly.

 Online stores are now available on multiple channels with 24/7 availability.
 This often requires some form of automation.
 By automating customer support, merchants can save time, energy, and operating capital.
 AI can be of great help when it comes to automation for eCommerce business owners.

 With automation, an eCommerce business can manage and execute all repetitive tasks and simplify the front and back-end workflow.
 With AI, eCommerce businesses can automate everything from featuring new products on multiple channels to synchronizing sales, identifying high-risk transactions, offering discounts to loyal customers, etc. Additionally, shifting the burden of answering routine queries to automated chatbots allows eCommerce business owners to focus on more complicated requests.

 Remarketing is more like a reminder of an eCommerce business brand and its items to the target audience.
 A retargeting strategy aims to reach users who are already your customers or those who have previously visited your website.
 These customers might have already bought from you in the past or they might have left their buying journey at some point before completing a purchase.